 The most significant deformation of the earth’s crust is accomplished by major fault systems that extend into shear zones at depth.
 The central focus of my research is to understand how such brittle-to-ductile systems evolve in both space and time.
 This requires consideration of the mechanical behavior of earth materials at a range of depths, from granular porous media at the surface to crystalline rocks in the lower crust.
 I am particularly interested in:

 In general, I link observations made at different scales in order to solve specific problems.
 My work is rooted in detailed mapping and structural analysis, which forms the foundation for a range of laboratory analyses.
 Members of my research group and I routinely conduct microstructural and petrologic analyses using light and electron beam microscopy to investigate deformation mechanisms, alteration/metamorphism, and relative timing of deformation events.
 We are fans of isotopes, using radioisotopic analyses to constrain both the timing of deformation events and time-temperature histories of terranes of interest.
 Stable isotope analyses allow us to evaluate fluid sources and better understand fluid-rock interaction.
 We also use a range of tools to quantify material properties that control the hydro-mechanical behavior of rocks and sediments.

 I am looking for students interested in a range of topics, including:

-The Structural Geology & Tectonics research group consists of myself and Professor Basil Tikoff along with several graduate students and post-doctoral researchers.
+The Structural Geology & Tectonics research group is led by Professors Basil Tikoff, Chloe Bonamici, and I and includes several graduate students and post-doctoral researchers.
 Learn more at the research group’s website.

-The SG&T research group’s facilities encompass all scales of analysis and reflect our collaboration with other research groups in the Department of Geology & Geophysics.
+The SG&T research group’s facilities encompass all scales of analysis and reflect our collaboration with other research groups in the Department of Geoscience.
 Examine our facilities here.